No products in the cart.

 medical illustration of brain with motor cortex highlighted

-Fortunately, because of the brain’s neuroplasticity, it is usually possible to reverse many of the effects of a motor cortex stroke, with a lot of hard work and time.
+Fortunately, because of the brain’s ability to heal and create new pathways, it is often possible to improve these impairments.
+Through time and consistency with rehab, some survivors can even reverse many of the effects of a motor cortex stroke.

 What is the Motor Cortex?

-The motor cortex is a strip of brain tissue located in the frontal lobe.
-There are three sections that comprise the motor cortex.
-These are the:
+The motor cortex is an area of brain tissue located in the frontal lobe, sitting just in front of the parietal lobe.
+The motor cortex can be further divided into three different sections with slightly different functions.
+These three sections that comprise the motor cortex are the:

 • Primary motor cortex